DART-LLM: Dependency-Aware Multi-Robot Task Decomposition and Execution using Large Language Models: Problem Formulation

 \subsection{Task and Function Requirements}

-The high-level language instruction is represented as \( \mathbb{I} \) and the environment is denoted by \( \mathbb{E} \).
-The instruction \( \mathbb{I} \) is decomposed using the \textit{QA LLM} module into a set of sub-tasks.
-The details of this module will be described in subsection \ref{subsec: Instruction Parsing and Task Decomposition use the QA LLM Module}:
+The high-level language instruction is represented as \(\mathbb{I}\), and the environment is denoted by \(\mathbb{E}\).
+The instruction \(\mathbb{I}\) is decomposed using the \textit{QA LLM} module into a set of sub-tasks.
+A set of sub-tasks is defined as: